mjj6411770/nie_toolbox_shared/README.md

 ```matlab
 Sig1 = Sig1.KmeansGeAMSigTem(2,"Y","Y");
 ```
-The input arguments are: the number of centroids used for the final clustering; the second shows the found spikes on the original denoised signal and some related statistic
+The input arguments are: the number of centroids used for the final clustering; 'Y' or 'N' to choose whether to show the identified spikes on the original denoised signal; 'Y' or 'N' whether to show statistic summary.
-#### Marked original signal:
+#### Identified spikes:
 ![CAT_Marked](https://user-images.githubusercontent.com/100134089/234838710-e7a32470-9484-48bf-aee5-08708cf6b71c.png)
-#### Reclustering and showing the statistic:
+#### Reclustering and showing statistics:
 ![F5](https://user-images.githubusercontent.com/100134089/234835731-3987d5ae-27ee-43fe-8dc4-9b2836441469.png)